yii1tech/di/README.md

 ### Container Setup <span id="container-setup"></span>

 The actual dependency injection container should be set via `\yii1tech\di\DI::setContainer()` method.
-It should be done at the Yii bootstrap stage **before** the application created.
+It should be done at the Yii bootstrap stage **before** the application is created.
 For example:

 ```php